bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by severity

 Each log entry has an associated outcome, or severity.
-You can filter the results by log severity by using the severity's corresponding integer in the query.
+You can filter the results by log severity by using the `severity` query parameter and specifying the severity's corresponding integer in the query.

 | Severity | Query Integer |
 | --- | --- |